dprgarner/node-chat-server/README.md

 ----

 - Unit tests:
   - Refactor the code to be more testable
     - Perhaps extract synchronous (functional) methods out into a Server helper-class
     - Idea for testing the no whitespace message branch: dispatch two messages, one empty and one non-empty, and check that only the non-empty one is called.
+    - Alternatively, just setTimeout for a few ms and check that the method was not called with Sinon
   - Get 100% coverage, including else branches

 - Functional tests: